intelligent-control-lab/Human-Robot-Handover/README.md

 5. On the teaching pendant, select the Stream Motion program.
 6. On the robot controll box, press the green button.
 7. Run `demo.m`.

+## Acknowledgement
+This project is in part supported by Siemens.